Richard McCourt

 Richard "Dick" McCourt (born 12 August 1976) is an English entertainer and presenter.
-He is best known as one half of the comic duo Dick and Dom, with the other being Dominic "Dom" Wood.
+He is best known as one half of the comic duo Dick and Dom, with the other being Dominic Wood.

 Career

 McCourt gained his experience in Sheffield presenting Hospital Television and local television throughout the early '90s.
 He is best known for co-presenting, with Dominic Wood, Dick & Dom in da Bungalow.
 The show ran on CBBC and BBC One, from 2002 to 2006 and was famous for its zany games, often played in public places.
 Dick and Dom had other CBBC hits including The Legend of Dick and Dom, Diddy TV and Absolute Genius with Dick and Dom.
 From 2007 to 2008 McCourt and Wood hosted the daytime version of Are You Smarter Than A 10 Year Old? on Sky One.
+In 2011, McCourt and Wood appeared in the feature film Horrid Henry: The Movie, playing 2 Cool 4 School presenters.
+They trod the boards in the West End as King Arthur and Patsy in Monty Python's Spamalot and starred in the Worlds Biggest Panto, 'Cinderella' alongside the late Paul O'Grady and Bradley Walsh at the Barclaycard Arena, Birmingham.

-In 2011, McCourt and Wood appeared in the Feature film Horrid Henry: The Movie, playing 2 Cool 4 School presenters.
-From 2014 - 2019 they took their live show Dick vs Dom to various festivals including Camp Bestival, The Big Festival, Kendal Calling, CarFest, Chalfest, Wychwood, Standon Calling, Hay Festival and BST in Hyde Park.
+As DJs, Dick and Dom have performed at events and festivals across the United Kingdom, including Boomtown, the British Grand Prix, Download Festival, Kendal Calling, Boardmasters, and Camp Bestival, as well as university and nightclub events.

 Charity work

 In 2008, McCourt received the Association of Colleges Gold Award, in recognition of his success in media.
 The award cited his work advising students interested in media careers.
-He is an ambassador for Alzheimer's Society and Alzheimer's Research UK and he supports Dreamflight, WellChild and Children in Need.
-In April 2010, he ran the London Marathon.
-He ran the London Marathon again in 2021.
-He has also taken part in several Bupa' Manchester 10k and Great Yorkshire Run's to raise funds for the Alzheimer's Society.
-In 2006 and 2009 he cycled from London to Paris and has trekked the Great Wall Of China all in aid of Dementia research.
+He is an ambassador for Alzheimer's Society and Alzheimer's Research UK and he supports WellChild.
+In April 2010, he ran the London Marathon, and again in 2021.
+He has also taken part in several Bupa' Manchester 10k and Great Yorkshire Runs to raise funds for the Alzheimer's Society.
+In 2006 and 2009 he cycled from London to Paris and has trekked the Great Wall of China all in aid of dementia research.